I had a very interesting meeting yesterday with a local law firm here in Salt Lake City, specifically meeting with one of the firm partners.

 I felt like I was on trial (almost wanted to call a mistrial)

 He spends decent money on digital, yet has no idea what his conversion rate is on his website

 Rather than me being able to diagnose the situation like I normally would by asking questions, the table was flipped right off the bat, and I was in the hot seat being asked a lot of questions.
 That's fine, I love being asked questions (hence why I am writing this post).

 I think the vibe he gave off stems from being a “small business" and having been screwed over by other internet marketing hucksters.
 By the end of the meeting, he changed his demeanor quite a bit and was much more receptive to what I was sharing.

 Married to his SEO provider

 I get it, if you are having good results why stop, right?
 His guy is getting him to rank for some general terms on the first page locally.
-So, there is that… it's the first page for heck sakes!
+So, there is that… it's the first page for heck's sake!
 I mean, being on the first page is the best KPI of all time, right?
-I joke here a little bit because page one does't mean jack squat if it’s not the term that will drive traffic, conversions and sales.
+I joke here a little bit because page one doesn't mean jack squat if it’s not the term that will drive traffic, conversions, and sales.
 That led us to talk about metrics.

 Spending money with no accountability